 So unless your diet only includes steak, ice cream, and junk food, an average American or European will get more than adequate amounts of vitamin C from their diet.
 Anyone deficient in vitamin C could be considered to be malnourished, and, of course, they will benefit from a vitamin C supplement.
 But vitamin C does not prevent colds, flu, or cancer.
 It is not a miracle vitamin, despite the oft-debunked claims of the pseudoscience-based supplement proponents.

-Despite the utter lack of or weak evidence of the usefulness of supplements, unsurprisingly, over half of all Americans take dietary supplements.
-I guess chronic malnutrition and medical conditions afflict over half of Americans.
+Despite the utter lack of or weak evidence of the usefulness of supplements, unsurprisingly, over 80% of Americans take dietary supplements.
+I guess chronic malnutrition and medical conditions afflict over 80% of Americans.
 The facts are that human needs for nutrients, like vitamins, are more than adequately met by a broad, healthy diet that includes a lot of fruits and vegetables.

 But there’s more bad news, and it’s more than just overpriced, mostly useless products.
-It’s that contaminated supplements are widespread in this industry.
+It’s that contaminated supplements are widespread in this industry, some of which are very dangerous.

 A growing body of evidence is supporting the concern that popular supplements may not contain what they claim they contain.
 Moreover, some of the contaminants can be potentially dangerous.